-8The balance flux is the product of accumulation rate (constant here) and upstream catchment length [Schoof,
+[&]quot;The balance flux is the product of accumulation rate (constant here) and upstream catchment length [Schoof,

 1.7: two steady states are stable (green vertical lines in Fig. 1.7a and green curves in Fig. 1.7b) and one steady state is unstable (yellow vertical line in Fig. 1.7a and red curve in Fig. 1.7b).
 If the grounding line is located on a bed sloping downward towards the ocean (green vertical lines), a perturbation inducing a retreat reduces ice thickness at the grounding line, leading to grounding-line flux lower than balance flux (q < ax).
-This causes the grounding line to advance and come back to its initial position.
-In the same way, if the grounding line advances, ice thickness increases and grounding-line flux becomes higher than balance flux (q > ax), leading to grounding-line retreat.
+This causes the grounding line advances, ice thickness increases and grounding-line flux becomes higher than balance flux (q > ax), leading to grounding-line retreat.
 This negative feedback corresponds to a stable steady state.
 The situation is different if the grounding line is located on a retrograde bed slope (bed sloping upward towards the ocean, yellow vertical line in Fig. 1.7a), where a retreat causes thickness and flux increases at the grounding line, which result in further grounding-line retreat because q > ax.
 Similarly, an advance lowers grounding-line flux so that it exceeds balance flux (q < ax), promoting further advance.
 This positive feedback corresponds to an unstable steady state.